kanewilliams/christchurch-crash-data/README.md

   - `Dockerfile`

 - ### Terraform Code
-    TODO
+  All infrastructure as code (IaC) is contained in:
+    - `/terraform`

 - ### Mage Code
-  All pipelines to move the data from the web/locally to GCS are contained in:
+  All pipelines to move the data from the web/locally to GCP are contained in:
     - `/magic-zoomcamp`, and
     - `/mage_data`